ALH477/tha-cylinda/README.md

 Built with ❤️ using Three.js and Web Audio API.

-Original concept and implementation by [Your Name].
+Original concept and implementation by Asher.

 Contributions welcome!